 Clash rendition is the process undertaken to minimize chances of clashes and speed up the process of clash detection between Building Information Models (BIM) developed by different teams.
 Clash rendition is done to reduce errors and minimize costs.

-Data exchange specification is a standard specification for electronic file formats for facilitating exchange of digital data between various BIM software to promote interoperability.
+Data exchange specification is a standard specification for electronic file formats for facilitating the exchange of digital data between various BIM software to promote interoperability.

 A federated model is an integrated model developed by collating different individual models into a single model.
 This is done by importing several models into a single model via the process of collaborative working.

 IFC specification is a data standard managed by buildingSMART international that governs the data format for describing, sharing and exchanging information used in the building and facility management sector.
-Fundamentally, it includes definition, schemas and libraries of IFC- a neutral data format.
+Fundamentally, it includes definition, schemas, and libraries of IFC- a neutral data format.

 Life-cycle assessment or life cycle analysis is the process of determining the environmental impact of any project – all its assets in terms of materials consumed, energy expended and waste/pollutants released during its entire lifecycle.
-Fundamentally, LCA is done to check the environmental load of an asset using a standard methodology defined in ISO 14040.
+Fundamentally, LCA is done to check an environmental load of an asset using a standard methodology defined in ISO 14040.

-Read the detailed article about LOD definitions and how each level represents the capability of BIM model at,
+Read the detailed article about LOD definitions and how each level represents the capability of a BIM model at,

 BIM Level of Development | LOD 100, 200, 300, 350, 400, 500

-Quantity take-offs refer to accurate measurement of materials and labor required for completing a construction project.
+Quantity take-offs refer to an accurate measurement of materials and labor required for completing a construction project.
 An estimator develops quantity-takeoffs during the pre-construction process which are used for outlining the scope of construction.